Mikhail Pletnev: Life and career

 Pletnev was born into a musical family in Arkhangelsk, then part of the Soviet Union.
 His father played and taught the bayan, and his mother was a pianist.
 He studied with Kira Shashkina for six years at the Special Music School of the Kazan Conservatory, before entering the Moscow Central Music School at the age of 13, where he studied under Evgeny Timakin.
-In 1974, he entered the Moscow Conservatory, studying under Yakov Flier and Lev Vlassenko.
+Also in the class was fellow pianist Ivo Pogorelić, with whom he formed a lasting friendship.
+In 1974 he entered the Moscow Conservatory, studying under Yakov Flier and Lev Vlassenko.
 At age 21, he won the Gold Medal at the VI International Tchaikovsky Competition in 1978, which earned him international recognition and drew great attention worldwide.
 The following year he made his debut in the United States.
 He also taught at the Moscow Conservatory.
 Pletnev has acknowledged Sergei Rachmaninoff as a particularly notable influence on him as a musician.

-In 1988, Pletnev was invited to perform at the superpower conference in Washington, D.C., where he met and befriended Mikhail Gorbachev.
+In 1988 Pletnev was invited to perform at the superpower conference in Washington, D.C., where he met and befriended Mikhail Gorbachev.
 From this friendship, he gained the support to found two years later the Russian National Orchestra in 1990, the first non-government-supported orchestra in Russia since 1917, and became its first principal conductor.
 He and the orchestra made their recording debut on Virgin Classics, releasing Tchaikovsky's Sixth Symphony and Marche Slave in 1991.
 He stepped down as Principal Conductor in the late 1990s, but remained the orchestra's artistic director.

 Pletnev has made a number of recordings with Deutsche Grammophon.
 His recordings are mostly of Russian works, though in 2007 he recorded the complete Beethoven symphonies.
 The first works he recorded were for orchestra, including Tchaikovsky's The Sleeping Beauty, his Sixth Symphony and Manfred Symphony, and Rachmaninoff's Second and Third Symphonies.
 Pletnev's recording of Tchaikovsky's First Symphony (Winter Daydreams) received critical acclaim.

-In July 2010, Pletnev, a resident of Thailand, was arrested by Thai authorities in connection with allegations of child molestation.
-Pletnev, who was released on bail, denied the charges.
-He cancelled appearances at the BBC Proms and the Edinburgh International Festival in order to prepare his defense, but the charges were dropped on 28 September.
+In July 2010 Pletnev was arrested on suspicion of child molestation in Thailand, where he owns a home.
+He denied the allegations and was released on bail.
+The charges were dropped on 28 September.